-We are planning to initiate a Phase 2 clinical trial of GB2064 in myelofibrosis in early 2021.
+We are planning to initiate a Phase 2a clinical trial of GB2064 in myelofibrosis in .
 The trial will include 16 patients with myelofibrosis, who will be dosed for nine months with 1000 mg of GB2064 BID.
 Endpoints include safety and tolerability as well as bone marrow fibrosis, spleen size, transfusion dependency, fibrosis markers, and quality of life.